geotools/geotools/modules/unsupported/pmtiles/README.md

 ## Implementation Notes

 - The DataStore is read-only (no writing capabilities)
-- All RangeReader implementations are thread-safe for concurrent server use
+- All storage range reader implementations are thread-safe for concurrent server use
 - Proper resource management: Use try-with-resources or call dispose() on the DataStore
 - The PMTiles directory is cached in memory for fast tile lookups
 - Tile data is decoded on-demand as features are requested